chaseTfreeman/rps-rails/README.md

 ## Getting Started

-To get started, after cloning the repo and switching to the root directory run the following to play the basic, un-styled version of RPS.
+To get started, clone  the repo and run `cd rps-rails` to change to the root directory.

+For the un-styled version of RPS, use the master branch and enter the following:

 ```bash
 bundle install
 rails s
 ```

-To play the styled version, swtich the the "styles" branch before running `rails s`
+To play the styled version, swtich to the "styles" branch (`git checkout styles`) before running `rails s`